This is NOT Reducing-Center Victory Conditions

 other such player, or to share a draw (between all such players).

-The only games that are not subject to rule 2.1 are games in the final round of a multi-round tournament.
+The only games that are not subject to rule 1.1 are time-limited games, such as games in the final round of a multi-round tournament.

 after which any games still being played will be declared to be draws that include all survivors.